 I’m taking a second break away from my prayer series to write something God has put on my heart.
 Or as Monty Python used to say, “And now for something completely different!”

-And no, I’m not about to talk about home laser body-hair removal devices for sale on TV (ORDER NOW!!!
-OPERATORS ARE STANDING BY!!! 🙂 )
+And no, we’re not talking about home laser body-hair removal devices for sale on TV (Order now!!!
+Operators are standing by!!! 😊)

 Very recently, I had a phone conversation about the things of God with a close friend and former employer who I’ve known for over 50 years.
 During that conversation, he spoke of an author who claimed to have been given visions of both heaven and hell and what that minister had said concerning things God has a real problem with, even to the point that those who indulge in them would not make it to heaven.